It is natural for plants to shed older yellow leaves and it does not always mean that your plant is dying.

 If the temperature is high and humidity low, the watering frequency will go up.
 Reduce the frequency during the winter months as the plant goes into dormancy and does not need too much water to grow.

 This schedule is not fixed, though.
 To avoid issues related to overwatering and underwatering, always check the soil by touching it.
-Water the plant only if it feels dry to touch.
+Water the plant only if it feels dry to the touch.
 Avoid creating damp soil conditions as it leads to root rot.

 Check by inserting your finger in the soil.
 It is the most effective method to avoid the problems of overwatering and underwatering.
 Use well-draining soil rich in organic matter to grow your plants.